shaodongw/livescribe/README.md

-To convert the file named `file.xml` to `file.scrbl`, and render `file.scrbl` as an HTML file named `file.html`, as if by running `scribble --html file.scrbl`:
+To convert the file named `file.xml` to `file.scrbl`, and render `file.scrbl` as an HTML file named `file.html`, as if by running `scribble --html file.scrbl`.

 ```
 raco livescribe -r html file.xml
 ```

-To display the list of available command line options and switches:
+To display the list of available command line options and switches.

 ```
 raco livescribe -h